Self (?) Control

 Today has enough trouble of its own.”
 Matthew 6:31-34 BSB

 As our trust is growing, our heavenly Father teaches us about His rest.
 He brings us into more times of stopping, the Concordant Literal’s translation of rest from the original Greek.
-He teaches us how to to handle and accomplish everything in His rest, including seemingly small sins, so that we are in balance, not burdened with areas of our lives that remain out of control.
-These are the smaller battles of our lives that can spoil the Vine of His presence blossoming into His nature and likeness.
+He teaches us how to handle and accomplish everything in His rest, including freedom from seemingly small sins.
+We become balanced, not burdened, displaying self-control from what He has done. with areas of our lives that remain.
+These smaller battles of our lives spoil the Vine of His presence blossoming into His nature and likeness.

 “Catch for us the foxes—the little foxes that ruin the vineyards—for our vineyards are in bloom.”
 Song of Solomon 2: 15 BSB